 traffic do you expect to receive?
 All these questions and more help in the final

 and one glorious hosting company.

 In the midst of your search, you'll probably run across hosting services that

 services.
 This is simply not true.
 The term 'bandwidth' refers

 to the amount of information that is past between the hosting servers and the

 end user.
-Most hosting companies are connected to high-speed Internet backbones
+Most VPS hosting company are connected to high-speed Internet backbones

 (UUNET, Sprint, AT&T, etc) which charge the hosting company based on their